-All of this information about body clocks and hormone production still applies when it comes to kids.
-That being said, newborns are a bit of an exception as they don’t start producing melatonin or cortisol until after eight weeks of age.
-But beyond the first couple of months, infants will begin to establish a 24-hour light-dark sleep cycle, which they will follow throughout their life.
+All this information about body clocks and hormone production still applies to kids.
+That being said, newborns are an exception, as they don’t start producing melatonin or cortisol until after eight weeks of age.4 But beyond the first couple of months, infants will begin to establish a 24-hour light-dark sleep cycle, which they will follow throughout their life.
 Is melatonin safe for kids?
 Probably.

 Now the big question: Will giving my child melatonin help them sleep through the night?

 And the answer is: No, probably not.

 While it might help them get to sleep at night, it most certainly will not help them stay asleep.
 And this isn’t just my opinion; this is the consensus of sleep specialists, researchers, and doctors worldwide.
 The National Sleep Foundation has found that “…when scientists conduct tests to compare melatonin as a ‘sleeping pill’ to a placebo (sugar pill), most studies show no benefit of melatonin.”
-Additionally, melatonin is a naturally occurring hormone in the body, so taking more of it can have serious side effects such as abdominal pain, excessive sweating, vision problems, nausea, daytime laziness, and drowsiness.
+5 Additionally, melatonin is a naturally occurring hormone in the body, so taking more of it can have serious side effects such as abdominal pain, excessive sweating, vision problems, nausea, daytime laziness, and drowsiness.6

 Again, I am in no way anti-homeopathic or naturopathic medicine.
-There are real uses for melatonin (as mentioned above), and it has proven to be very helpful in some instances.
-Whether this is a placebo effect for some, no big deal!
+There are real uses for melatonin (as mentioned above), which has proven helpful in some instances.
+Whether this is a placebo effect for some – no big deal!
 They’re getting the sleep they need, and that’s vitally important in its own right.
-But when it comes to young children, I feel that it’s essential for us as parents to teach them the skills they need to fall asleep and stay asleep independently.
+But when it comes to young children, I feel that we as parents must teach them the skills they need to fall asleep and stay asleep independently.